 International Medical Corps works with both residents and their leaders within the communities we serve to promote and support programs and other efforts that improve access to basic health services.

-An example of this approach, known as integrated community-based case management, is used to treat common childhood illnesses such as diarrhoea, chest infections, malaria, and acute malnutrition, relies on local residents—community health workers and members of village health committees—to promote and conduct health education and support social behaviour change.
+An example of this approach, known as integrated community-based case management, is used to treat common childhood illnesses such as diarrhea, chest infections, malaria and acute malnutrition.
+It relies on local residents—community health workers and members of village health committees—to promote and conduct health education and support social behavior change.

-Actively seeking out and involving community residents is key to implementing effective community-level programs and International Medical Corps pursues this approach at every stage of the program cycle.
+Actively seeking out and involving community residents is key to implementing effective community-level programs, which is why International Medical Corps pursues this approach at every stage of the program cycle.
 We believe community ownership and stewardship are crucial ingredients to build sustainable programs that ultimately contribute to better health outcomes for all.

-- Mobilizing members of the community to advocate for their own health for better health outcomes.
+- Mobilize members of the community to advocate for their own health and for better health outcomes.

-- Educating and informing community residents in best health practices and create demand for quality services.
+- Educate and inform community residents about positive health-seeking behaviors and create demand for quality services.

-- Engage with and enable communities to actively participate and contribute to health programming.
+- Engage with and enable communities to actively participate in and contribute to health programming.

-We have implemented Family and Community Health programs in nearly 70 countries on five continents over the past 30 years.
+We have implemented family and community health activities in some 80 countries on five continents over the past 35 years.

 Community engagement has been shown to increase health behaviour outcomes by 33%, and social support by 41%.

-Minimum standards indicate that there should be one community health worker for every 1000 people in a population during an emergency.
+Minimum standards set by Sphere indicate that there should be one community health worker for every 1000 people in a population during an emergency.